vip306/IDS-Module1-alt3-New/chapter6.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:43f34535d7
-## 3. Use indexing to access values of a vector
+## 3. Extracting values of a Vector from Indices

+Now that you have learnt how to extract the indices of a vector that meet a logical condition, you can access the values of the original vector for those particular indices using square brackets `[]`.

+For example: `food$cost[low]`, would give us the cost of food lower than 1 (assuming `low <- food$cost < 1`)

+For this exercise, you will work with the `women` dataset, repeat the instructions from the previous exercise, and retrieve the values of `women$height` that meet the logical condition `weight_rate < 2`.

 *** =instructions
+- In an object `weight_rate`, store `women$weight`/ `women$height`
+- Create a logical vector `low` for the condition `weight_rate < 2`
-Use the results from the previous exercise to report the indices of women with weight rate lower than 2, using the square brackets to retrieve the heights of those women from the dataset.
+- Use square brackets to retrieve the heights of those women meeting the logical condition

-For example: `food$cost[low]`, would give us the cost of food lower than 1.

 *** =hint